 \begin{proposition} For any exotic magic states distillable with stabilizer codes $\mathcal{Q}$ formed as $\ket{\theta} = (\ket{0}+e^{i\theta}\ket{1})/\sqrt{2}$, $\theta$ must be $\arctan(\frac{2t}{1-t^2})$ where $t$ is a solution for a single-variable polynomial equation associated with the stabilizer codes $f_\mathcal{Q}(t)=0$. \end{proposition}

-We also conjecture that there is some structure hidden in the coefficient of the high-order polynomial equation $f_\mathcal{Q}(t)$.
+We also conjecture that there is some structure hidden in the coefficient of the high-order polynomial equation $f_\mathcal{Q}(t)$ that could be related with the weight enumerators and MacWilliams Identities \cite{shorQuantumAnalogMacWilliams1997, rains2002quantum}.
 With Prop. \ref{prop: sol}, we are able to find out the corresponding $f(t)$ for all the numerical examples given there.
 As another two examples, we consider the $[[4, 1, 1]]$ code in the Fig. 3(b) and the $[[6, 1, 2]]$ in Fig. 6(c) from \cite{howardSmallCodesMagic2016}.
 For the four-qubit code, its stabilizer group is generated by $\{XZII, ZXZX, IZXI \}$ with logical operator $Z_L = IIIX, X_L = IZIZ$.
 This four-qubit code cannot detect a single error as well for its $Z_L$ being single-weight.
 By doing the same routine for the three-qubit code, we are able to find out that the polynomial equation to be

 This equation doesn't have radical solution, but we are able to numerically solve it to be $t\approx 0.38296$, which corresponds to $\theta \approx 0.73146$.
 This matches the numerical result provided in the paper for $x=\sin\theta \approx0.66796$ and $z=\cos\theta \approx 0.7442$.